expo/ex-navigation/README.md

 // Treat the TabScreen route like any other route -- you may want to set
-// it as the intiial route for a top-level StackNavigation class TabScreen extends React.Component {
+// it as the initial route for a top-level StackNavigation class TabScreen extends React.Component {
   static route = {
     navigationBar: {